Xilinx/kria-bist/docs/src/modules/tpm.md

 pytest-3 --board kv260 -k tpm2_hash		// Run tpm2_hash test
 ```

-Each test will print out log messages which include the command that is run by
+Each test prints out the log messages that include the command that is run by
 the test function and the final test result.
-Some tests will also log debug
+Some tests also log debug
-level messages with additional info, which can be found in the automatically
+level messages with additional information, which can be found in the automatically
 generated log file.

 ## Test Debug

-* If one of the tpm tests fail, the commands from the log prints can be run
+* If one of the tpm tests fails, the commands from the log prints can be run
   manually to verify the expected output.

 ## Known Issues and Limitations